Can I Sue My Employer After a Robbery?

 Let's start with a definition.
 What is robbery?

-In general, it's the taking of someone else's property by force or threat of force.
+In general, it's taking someone else's property by force or threat of force.
 It's the force that distinguishes the crime from theft or shoplifting.

 There are slight differences in the elements of the crime, depending on which state you're in.
-For example, in some states, the use or threat of force must be imminent.
-In some states, you don't have to successfully take the property to be charged with robbery.
+For example, in some states, there must be an imminent use or threat of force.
+In some states, you don't have to take the property to get charged with robbery successfully.

 Workplace robbery is common.
-In the United States, about 50,000 businesses are robbed each year.
-One in every 5,000 workers in the U.S. over the age of 16 is a victim of a workplace robbery.
+In the United States, about 50,000 businesses get robbed each year.
+One in every 5,000 workers in the U.S. over 16 is a victim of a workplace robbery.
 There are about 160 million people in the workforce, so it's fair to say that thousands of people every year will be the victim of a robbery while on the job.

 - Commercial houses (malls, retail stores, restaurants)